Amadeus Cho: Powers and abilities

 Amadeus is a teenager gifted with a super-genius mind, bearing the "natural ability to identify the variables and quantum possibilities in any situation".
 He is described by Reed Richards as being the 7th most intelligent person in the world, though Hank Pym claims that, with his return to Earth from Skrull captivity, Amadeus is actually the 8th.
-Meanwhile, Bruce Banner claims he is actually the 10th, but later says to the Leader that Cho is one of the eight smartest.
-The Eternal Ajak believes that Cho is actually more intelligent than some immortals, and he has claimed to Athena, who says that intelligence is essentially "pattern recognition", that he sees patterns better than 99.999999993% of people on Earth.
+Meanwhile, Bruce Banner claims he is actually the 10th, but later says to Leader that Cho is one of the eight smartest.
+The Eternal Ajak believes that Cho is actually more intelligent than some immortals, and he has claimed to Athena, who says that intelligence is essentially "pattern recognition", that he sees patterns better than 99.9% of people on Earth.
 Hercules has claimed twice, the first instance to Athena herself, that Amadeus is smarter than even she, and the super-genius Olympian god of fire and blacksmith Hephaestus himself admits that Cho is more intelligent than he is.

 Amadeus is able to rapidly and without mechanical aid perform mental calculations of almost unimaginable complexity enabling him to, with minimal stimuli on his part, set multiple physical reactions into motion in his vicinity, forestalling technological and human activity with equal ease.
 This intelligence is portrayed in the comics as various numbers and other details labeled on everything he sees as relevant, shown from his point of view.
 He has shown himself capable of doing anything from redirecting a laser-guided missile with a wing mirror to tracking the Hulk based on his trajectory and jump height.
 However, performing mental calculations in rapid succession costs him immense amounts of energy, requiring him to consume large amounts of food thereafter.
 He previously rode a Vespa scooter and carried a phone/radio, Walkman, or other device altered to control nearby electrical signals.

 In Incredible Hulk #610, Amadeus, along with hundreds of others, is zapped with the Cathexis Ray, which further enhances his intelligence.
 It also allows him to alter the laws of physics within a ten-foot radius of himself.
-He uses this power to shut down the Leader's equipment and revert MODOK to his original human form.
-He loses this power when Bruce Banner uses a recalibrated Cathexis Ray to remove the powers of the newly created Hulks.
+He uses this power to shut down Leader's equipment and revert MODOK to his original human form.
+He loses this power when Banner uses a recalibrated Cathexis Ray to remove the powers of the newly created Hulks.